6 Best P90 Pickups That Will Rock Your World

 What Are the Traditional Features of a P90?

-A classic P90 pickup has a distinct sound that is almost impossible to confuse with any other pickups, even for an untrained ear.
+A classic P90 pickup has a distinct sound that is almost impossible to confuse with any other pickups, even for an untrained ear (tele, or noiseless strat pickups, for example).
 Its attack is clearer and its tone brighter than a classic humbucker, while it has a muddier midrange response than a single coil.

 However, there are some differences between models – some of them have better noise canceling, while others sacrifice this for a stronger punch and clearer individual notes.